 - Additionally, the 100+ page teacher’s manuals (also included in the Unit Program Tools, or can be purchased separately) provide abundant information about teaching covered subjects as well as curriculum related material.

 - The 6th – 12th grade manual includes an extensive section regarding teaching high school writing.

-Epi Kardia is a living book based curriculum, so books are an integral part of it.
-In each set there is an outline of books that will be used for that quarter.
-Although the books are not offered as part of the curriculum purchase, I have found that most are easily found online for free, at your local library, or available used online.
-(They even offer the books via links to amazon on their website, to save you time and energy).
+Although the books are not offered as part of the curriculum purchase, I have found that most are easily found online free, at your local library, or available (used and new) online.
+(They even offer the books via links to Amazon.com on their website, to save you time and energy).

-Being the frugal family that we are, I’ve elected to procure the books from our local library and online at the free books sites (as listed in my listing of free curriculum).
+Being the frugal family that we are, I’ve elected to procure the books from our local library and online at free book sites.
 So far, the books have been fun and fairly easy to get.
 We love going to the library!

-I look forward to finding new books that we may have never been exposed to!
-Like others in living book style curricula, I fully expect to find some books my kids will adore so much they won’t want to return them.
+I look forward to finding new books we may have never been exposed to!
+Like others in living book style curricula, I fully expect to find some books my kids will adore so much they won’t want to return them!

-In my humble opinion, Epi Kardia compares nicely with other, more known curriculum such as Sonlight, My Father’s World, or Tapestry of Grace.
-Of course, each of these curriculum offer their own perspective, features and lesson plans, which makes each one unique and tailored to each families personal needs.
-However, I think the Sullivan family has joyfully found our core curricula of choice!
+Train up a Child Publishing compares nicely with other, more well-known curriculum companies such as Sonlight, My Father’s World, and Tapestry of Grace.
+Of course, each of these curricula offer their own perspective, features, and lesson plans, which makes each one unique and tailored to each families’ personal needs.
+However, I think we have found our core curricula of choice!

 Purchasing The Daily Lesson Plans Curriculum